pagkly/Zed/Investopedia3/Nostro Account.md

 Nostro Account
 ## What Is a Nostro Account?

 A nostro account refers to an account that a bank holds in a foreign currency in another bank.
-Nostros, a term derived from the Latin word for "ours," are frequently used to facilitate [foreign exchange](https://www.investopedia.com/terms/f/foreign-exchange.asp) and trade transactions.
+Nostros, a term derived from the Latin word for "ours," are frequently used to facilitate [[foreign exchange]](https://www.investopedia.com/terms/f/foreign-exchange.asp) and trade transactions.
 The opposite term "[vostro accounts](https://www.investopedia.com/terms/v/vostroaccount.asp)," derived from the Latin word for "yours," is how a bank refers to the accounts that other banks have on its books in its home currency.

 ## How a Nostro Account Works

 A nostro account and a vostro account actually refer to the same entity but from a different perspective.
 For example, Bank X has an account with Bank Y in Bank Y's home currency.
 To Bank X, that is a nostro, meaning "our account on your books," while to Bank Y, it is a vostro, meaning "your account on our books."
-These accounts are used to facilitate international [transactions](https://www.investopedia.com/terms/t/transaction.asp) and to settle transactions that hedge [exchange rate](https://www.investopedia.com/terms/e/exchangerate.asp) risk.
+These accounts are used to facilitate international [[transactions]](https://www.investopedia.com/terms/t/transaction.asp) and to settle transactions that hedge [[exchange rate]](https://www.investopedia.com/terms/e/exchangerate.asp) risk.

 ### Key Takeaways

 -   Nostro accounts simplify the process of exchanging and trading in foreign currencies.
--   Major examples of convertible currencies are the U.S. dollar, Canadian dollar, British pound, the [euro](https://www.investopedia.com/terms/e/euro.asp), and the Japanese yen.
+-   Major examples of convertible currencies are the U.S. dollar, Canadian dollar, British pound, the [[euro]](https://www.investopedia.com/terms/e/euro.asp), and the Japanese yen.
 -   The bank that is holding a nostro or vostro account may be called the "facilitator" bank.
 -   Nostro accounts are not the same as standard demand deposit accounts because these types of accounts are denominated in foreign currencies.